Measurement-based quantum computation using two-component BECs: MBQC with Two-Component BECs

-We call this type of Hamiltonian time evolution as a right-hand component phase shift CZ gate (r-CZ).
-On the contrary, a left-hand component phase shift CZ gate (l-CZ) Hamiltonian (11) can be defined.
-This act on between two BECs qubit,
+This type of Hamiltonian time evolution is referred to as a right-hand component phase shift CZ gate (r-CZ).
+Conversely, a left-hand component phase shift CZ gate (l-CZ) Hamiltonian $H_{2}$ acts between two BEC qubit as

 The above two CZ gates are described by a similar formalism.
-However, those are different calculation results after the measurement steps.
-Hamiltonian (10) results in N dependence any logical qubit state.
-On the contrary, (11) is independent. \ \ Now, we shall construct graph states using BECs
+However, there are different calculation results after the measurement steps.
+Hamiltonian $H_{1}$ results in any N-dependent logical qubit state.
+Conversely, $H_{2}$ is independent. \\ In our formalism, we can define general BECs graph states

-where, we use the r-CZ gate Hamiltonian, and $CZ_{e}=\exp(-iH_{1}t)_{e}$ affects two vertices belonging to an edge $e$.
-After discussion, we neglect binomial coefficient factors.
-Indeed, that's the only a one difference between odd's and even's binomial coefficient.
-Let us for an explicit example of two BECs cases, and after summing over $k_{1}$, then
+where, the CZ gate $CZ_{e}=\exp(-iH_{a}t)_{e}$, $a\in{1,2}$ affects two vertices belonging to an edge $e$.
+After discussion, binomial coefficient factors were neglected.
+For an explicit example of two BECs cases, and after summing over $k_{1}$, the BECs graph states are written as